datasri/GACD-Project/README.md

 * README.md file
 * Script file "run_analysis.R" for describing all the tasks involved in preparing tidy data set
 * Codebook.md file which describes all the variables in the final tidy data set
-* UCI HAR Dataset Directory which has the original data sets

 ## "run_Analysis.R" Script description
 --------------------------------------
 *Note: Script file is completely described here.
-So didnt put any additional comments in the script file *
+So didn't put any additional comments in the script file*

 Script reads different files from "UCI HAR Dataset" directory using read.table function and stores the data sets into objects as listed below:
 * features <- "features.txt" file data is stored here.
 Dimensions = 561 X 2 <br>